-The Mountains to Sound Greenway Education Program teaches six curriculum for 4th through 10th grade students in King County:
+The Mountains to Sound Greenway Education Program teaches eight curriculums for 4th through 12th grade students in King County:

 Broadens students understanding of the connections between the parts of a Pacific Northwest forest.
 Photosynthesis and the role of producers, consumers and decomposers is explored.
 Participants study natural and human caused impacts on the environment.